 In the Instrumental/Vocal category, MPR will select:

-• No less than ten (10) and no more than twenty (15) Featured Artists, and
+• No fewer than ten (10) and no more than fifteen (15) Featured Artists, and

 • Five (5) Showcase Artists (four by judges and one by online Audience Vote)

-In the Composition category, ACF and MPR will select • No less than two (2) and no more than five (5) Featured Composers, and
+In the Composition category, ACF and MPR will select • No fewer than two (2) and no more than five (5) Featured Composers, and

 • Two (2) Showcase Composers